sranins/BusinessApplication-ReleaseNotes/articles/Spring18/business-application-platform/powerapps/gdpr-compliance.md

 [!include[banner](../../../includes/banner.md)]

-Microsoft is committed to General Data Protection Regulation (GDPR) compliance across our cloud services, including PowerApps.
+Microsoft is committed to helping you comply with the General Data Protection Regulation (GDPR).
 When a user is deleted from Azure Active Directory (AAD), the tenant administrator receives an email notification indicating that the user has been deleted from the corporate directory.

 At that point, the admin can determine which apps were previously owned by the user and reassign ownership of those apps by using [PowerShell admin